craigbarnes/lua-gumbo/README.md

 Testing
 -------

-Some basic sanity tests can be run using `make check`.
+Some basic tests can be run via `make check`.

 Note: the Gumbo library handles tree-building itself, so the testing requirements and scope of lua-gumbo are minimal.
-It just does a simple tree-to-tree translation, as recommended by the Gumbo documentation.
+It just does a tree-to-tree translation, as recommended by the Gumbo documentation.

 Todo